-Can you start by telling a bit more about your background?
+Can you start by telling us a bit more about your background?

 I always knew I wasn’t going to undergo a traditional medical career, although I did enjoy working as a doctor more than I thought I would.
 Arguably, the healthcare industry is the interface between medicine, science and business, and in this sense, J&J ticked all my boxes.

-In 2009/2010, you were involved in the development of smartphone apps and platforms for health companies, and you are currently a mentor for the NHS Clinical Entrepreneurship programme, how do you envisage health technology changing the way healthcare is delivered?
+You were a first mover in developing smartphone apps for health companies, and currently a mentor for the NHS Clinical Entrepreneurship programme.
+How do you envisage health technology changing the way healthcare is delivered?

-We are talking here today about digital health and how it has huge potential to transform things.
-The definition of digital health is broadly, ‘anything intended to improve health that is underpinned by data analysis or interconnectivity’.
+We’re talking here today about digital health and how it has huge potential to transform things.
+The definition of digital health is broadly: “anything intended to improve health that is underpinned by data analysis or interconnectivity”.
 With more data from devices and more patients connected, the increased amount of data will inevitably lead to earlier interventions.
 This data is real world patient data rather than from clinical trials, the previous and current norm.
 With more data and more sophisticated analytical power, we can mine data to look for trends that we wouldn’t otherwise see.
 This will lead to improved diagnostics and treatments that are more personalised.